 The CBT venture should build quality controls into every aspect of its operations and continuously strive to maintain and improve standards.
+Furthermore, selecting key 'performance' indicators ensures that standards of service are monitored and improved on over time.

 Recruit a quality control champion